 - You will be taken to the Vista jail for a North San Diego County DUI arrest.
 Take the blood or breathalyzer test after at this point.
 You are legally required to do one or the other, but the decision as to which test is yours to make.

 - When they release you from jail you will receive a pink notice of suspension/temporary license from the DMV and a separate paper giving you a court date.
-Call your Oceanside DUI attorney and make an appointment right away, and remember to bring your paperwork to the interview.
+Call your North County DUI lawyer and make an appointment right away, and remember to bring your paperwork to the interview.

 What Not to Do: